rfdonnelly/jobrnr/README.md

 # JobRnr

 JobRnr runs jobs.
 Jobs can be dependent on other jobs.
 Jobs are run in parallel when possible.
 Jobs can be repeated with different random seeds.
-Additionally functionality can be added via a plugin system.
+Additional functionality can be added via a plugin system.

 ## Example